Artist: Jimmie Rodgers

 Gene Autry [as Blue Yodel #8]

-Bill Monroe [on Bluebird; his version represented as much a big step forward as Elvis' arrangement of Bill's Blue Moon Of Kentucky (see there); lyrically it was a step backwards compared with the original (cleaned-up)]
+Bill Monroe [on Bluebird; his version was as big a step forward as Elvis' arrangement of Bill's Blue Moon Of Kentucky (see there); lyrically it was a (cleaned-up) step backwards compared to the original]

 Woody Guthrie [as Columbia Waters and in '44 as Muleskinner Blues (for Asch)]